Hawk Hall: Residential Learning Communities

 If you are the type of student who wants to help make a difference in the lives of others, this is the RLC for you.
 Students will learn about the problems of homelessness, hunger, and other societal issues from faculty and special guests and will participate in community service projects both on and off campus.
 Such projects may include building with Habitat for Humanity, volunteering at a food shelter, visiting seniors in assisted living accommodations, and assisting with campus clean-up projects.

 A residential learning community that focuses on cross-cultural understanding.
 You will have the opportunity to challenge your perspective and develop an appreciation for other cultures, ideas, and attitudes through discussions, movie nights, getting to know international students, cultural cuisine, dance, music, and guest speakers.
 This unique experience will allow you to explore your own culture and give you the insight to explore other cultures.
 Take this important step toward becoming a global citizen.
-You will share your cultural expertise and experiences with others through programming and community service.
+Students enrolled in this RLC will take AUCC 120: Literature and Films of Other Cultures in the Fall semester.

 The Green Team